 Add a little more dill for Dilly Green Beans.

-How to store
+How to store quick pickled beans

-This recipe makes enough for one 16 ounce (2 cup) jar.
+This recipe makes enough for one 16-ounce (2 cup) jar.
 During recipe testing, I doubled it and made 2 jars, one with white vinegar and one with apple cider vinegar.

 Both are tasty, but the ones pickled in apple cider vinegar are a little stronger-tasting.